- A full English version

 - Phyols, E.J.
 (1995).
 Distance and open learning in context.
 Hamburg: Neuberg Verlag.

-We invite you to enrich your contributions with information other than textual: pictures, audio files, video files, presentations, etc. However, in case you have references to files not integrated in your document (audio, video, etc.), we kindly ask you to compress them (your paper + referenced files) into one zip file before uploading.
+You may include in your contribution information other than textual: pictures, audio files, video files, presentations, etc. However, in case you have references to files not embedded in your document (audio, video, etc.), we kindly ask you to compress them (your paper + additional files) into one zip file before uploading.

 The authors are responsible for presenting the paper in good English.
 Ask native speakers or colleagues to check your article from this perspective.
 Consider the - international - audience when choosing your terminology.
 Specialised topics and terms should be considered carefully to prevent making your audience lose their attention.
 Authors are responsible for proof-reading the original long and short version of their article.